 Go Where the Turkeys Go

 Many Caribbean resorts prepare a special Thanksgiving feast for guests who may be celebrating the holiday far from home.
-Turkey, stuffing, cranberry sauce and other Thanksgiving treats can be found on all-inclusive buffets at the Sandals resorts and the menu of restaurants at resorts from Jumby Bay in Antigua (Book Now) to Cap Juluca in Anguilla (Book Now).
-Check Caribbean rates and reviews at TripAdvisor.
+Turkey, stuffing, cranberry sauce and other Thanksgiving treats can be found on all-inclusive buffets at the Sandals resorts and the menu of restaurants at resorts from Jumby Bay in Antigua, to Cap Juluca in Anguilla.

 Nearly every cruise line in the Caribbean offers special Thanksgiving cruises, which include all food and entertainment for one price.
 Some ships go all out with decorations for the holiday, and at a minimum, you can expect a special menu on Thanksgiving Day — big eating, after all, is something that this holiday and cruise ships definitely have in common!
 Royal Caribbean is known as a family-friendly cruise line, and of course for families with small kids, it's hard to beat a few days at sea with Mickey Mouse and pals aboard Disney Cruise Line.
 With the kids out of school for the long weekend, a three- or four-night cruise out of Florida might just be the ideal way to spend Turkey Day this year.

 Unlike Christmas and New Years, a Thanksgiving getaway to the Caribbean doesn't come with a premium price tag: in fact, traveling during the month of November means you're right in the middle of the Caribbean's low season, which stretches all the way from late spring to just before Christmas.
 You can check our deals page for the latest offers on hotels and flights.